Exploration of an Interdisciplinary Scientific Landscape: Introduction

-These concerns are part of an understanding of processes of knowledge production, i.e. the \emph{Knowledge of the knowledge} as \cite{morin1986methode} puts it, in which evidence-based perspectives, involving quantitative approaches, play an important role.
-These paradigms can be understood as a \emph{quantitative epistemology}.
+These concerns are part of an understanding of processes of knowledge production in which evidence-based perspectives, involving quantitative approaches, play an important role.
+These paradigms can be understood as a \emph{quantitative epistemology} following \cite{chavalarias2013phylomemetic}.
 Quantitative measures of interdisciplinarity would therefore be part of a multidimensional approach of the study of science that is in a way ``beyond bibliometrics''~\citep{cronin2014beyond}.
 The focus of this paper is positioned within this stream of research.
-We first review existing approaches to the measure of interdisciplinarity.

 The possible methods for quantitative insights into epistemology are numerous.
-A good illustration of the variety of approaches is given by network analysis Using citation network features, a good predicting power for citation patterns is for example obtained by~\cite{2013arXiv1310.8220N}.
-Co-authorship networks can also be used for predictive models~\citep{2014arXiv1402.7268S}.
-A multilayer network approach was proposed in~\cite{omodei2017evaluating}, using bipartites networks of papers and scholars, in order to produce measures of interdisciplinarity using generalized centrality measures.
+A good illustration of the variety of approaches is given by network analysis.
+Using citation network features, a good predicting power for citation patterns is for example obtained by~\cite{2013arXiv1310.8220N}.
+The visualisation of citation networks can help to identify qualitative changes in the structure of disciplines \citep{chen2004searching}.
+Visual analytics indeed play a crucial role in the study of knowledge \citep{borner2003visualizing}.

+Co-authorship networks can also be used for predictive models ~\citep{2014arXiv1402.7268S}.
 Disciplines can be stratified into layers to reveal communities between them and therein collaboration patterns~\citep{2015arXiv150601280B}.
-Keyword networks are used in other fields such as economics of innovation: for example, \cite{choi2014patent} proposes a method to identify technological opportunities by detecting important keywords from the point of view of topological measures.
-In a similar manner, \cite{shibata2008detecting} uses topological analysis of the citation network to detect emerging research fronts.
+Networks analysis are used in other fields such as economics of innovation: for example, \cite{choi2014patent} proposes a method to identify technological opportunities by detecting important keywords from the point of view of topological measures.
+In political science, \cite{gaumont2017methods} uses the gargantext platform to offer a clear view of political debates seen from the proxy of twitter.

+Such works allow to understand the dynamics of knowledge.
+For example, \cite{shibata2008detecting} use topological analysis of the citation network to detect emerging research fronts.
+Citation and co-citations patterns are at the basis of the generic framework developed by \cite{chen2006citespace} to detect emerging trends in science.
+The case of Nanoscience is studied by \cite{bonaccorsi2010proliferation} as a case of an emerging field exhibiting proliferating patterns for the keywords used.

+Large scale initiatives to map science, such as the UCSD map of science \citep{borner2012design}, are crucial both for the understanding of scientific environments, for scientific policies, and for social and technological transfers. \cite{leydesdorff2009global} describe a global map with nested discipline maps.